Looking to take control of your money? Use this personal finance checklist to stay on top of the most important aspects of your finances.

 How often do you review the investments in your portfolio?
 You should be checking them occasionally and rebalancing them if needed.
 You don’t need to check your investments all the time, but monthly or quarterly check-ins are a good idea.

-If you’re using a dashboard like Personal Capital, this is pretty easy because you can simply login and see all of your investments in one place.
-You can check the reports available from Personal Capital to see how your investments are performing.
+If you’re using a dashboard like Empower, this is pretty easy because you can simply login and see all of your investments in one place.
+You can check the reports available from Empower to see how your investments are performing.

 Asset allocation and rebalancing is too big of a topic to cover in this article, but if you’re not comfortable handling this on your own, one of the best options is to automate your investing with M1 Finance or a robo advisor like Betterment.
 You can read the article Betterment vs. Wealthfront vs. M1 Finance for help choosing the right option.